tweedegolf/collada2json/README.md

 There are 2 versions, this is the preview version.
 It shows a preview of the model both as Collada and as JSON.
 There is a headless version as well that just converts the Collada, see this [repository](https://github.com/tweedegolf/collada2json_headless)).

-The first version is suitable if you want to convert only one or a few models and check the models side by side for possible conversion errors.
-If you want to convert a large number of Colladas you’d better use the second version.
+The preview version is suitable if you want to convert only one or a few models and check the models side by side for possible conversion errors.
+If you want to convert a large number of Colladas you’d better use the headless version.

-You can checkout the code and run the tool on your local computer, or you can use the headless version directly:
+You can checkout the code and run the tool on your local computer, or you can use live versions directly from these urls:

  - [preview version](https://tweedegolf.github.io/collada2json)
  - [headless version](https://tweedegolf.github.io/collada2json_headless)